The best room escapes in Frankfurt

 Testing your nerve, challenging your problem-solving skills and pushing you to collaborate with every member of your group, escape rooms are the ideal team-building activity.
 Best of all, they’re actually fun.
 If you’re in the market for something a little different on your next trip abroad, here’s a few of the best that Frankfurt has to offer.

 In Studio 113, players find themselves in a small corridor.
 The door through which you entered is promptly locked behind you, so the only way to proceed is through either the door to your left or to your right.
 Couple that with the strange noises you can hear on either side, and you’ll struggle to stay cool and collected.
-Will you be able to make your way out and get the bottom of the strange relationship between your two neighbours?
+Will you be able to make your way out and get the bottom of the strange relationship between your two neighbors?

 If that’s not quite sinister enough for your tastes, 9-Gateway should be just right.
 After players discover the Necronomicon Ex-Mortis, or Book of the Dead, in an old cellar, dark powers are called forth through the book’s ancient, mystical language.
 If you don’t manage to escape in time, these powers will possess you and in turn open the gate to the underworld.
 The only way to survive is to solve a series of puzzles, piecing together the book’s missing pages just in time to flee from the cellar.